hetalang/heta-specifications/syntax.md

 ## Include Statement

-1. The `include` statement is used to describe module loading, where the file content is included (while compilation) in the current one.
+1. The `include` statement is used to describe module loading, where the file content is included (while compilation) into the current one.

 1. The `include` statement can be replaced by the [`#include`](./actions?id=include) action with equivalent meaning.